TebexPL/FAT32-Bootsector/README.md

 + SS - as on image(0x0000)
 + SP - as on image(0xFFFF)
 + DL - drive number(for bios interrupts)

+### Useful data left in memory

+#### after jumping to loaded file there is still some useful data left in memory:
+(all offsets are specified in source code)

++ 0x7C00 - DAP, current disk(device number), FAT address, first data sector address
++ 0x7e00 - BPB sector of that partition

 ## Limitations
 + It's all in real mode so maximum size of file must be less than **960 KB**